-If the goal of your business is simple to provide the same content in multiple languages, then you’ll be focusing on optimizing your site’s translated content in order to be found by search engines.
+If the goal of your business is simple to provide the same content in multiple languages, then you’ll be focusing on optimizing your site’s translated content to be found by search engines.

 A multilingual website simply offers users a choice of more than one language.
-Search engines have come a long way with respect to language detection.
+Search engines have come a long way concerning language detection.

 And these days you can assume they’ll be able to easily pick up on the languages you have your content translated into.

 But no matter how smart they might be, you’re still going to want to take advantage of some techniques to send strong signals and indicators for the language you’re using on a page of content including the target language and URL structure such as in a subdomain or subfolder.

 There’s one tactic that tends to work very well for this.
 If you were a search engine crawling through these pages, the use of either a subfolder or subdomain with internationally recognized language codes would send you a strong language signal and help you index this content appropriately.

 For multinationals and larger enterprises, however, we’ll have to be able to accommodate more than just a translation of the same content into different languages.
 Often there’ll be different offices operating in different countries with different business environments and your optimization efforts will be spent making sure visitors can discover and consume that regionalized content.
 And both their local region and their local flavor of language.